Leucospermum cordatum: Description

 The bracts that subtend the flower head are pointy or suddenly pointed, about 5 mm (0.2 in) wide and 7–10 mm (0.28–0.40 in) long, overlapping, rubbery in consistency, softly hairy and with a tightly spaced, regular row of equal length hairs along its margin.
 The bract subtending the individual flower is egg-shaped, 8–10 mm long and 5–6 mm wide at base and abruptly pointed at the tip, rubbery in consistency and woolly hairy at its base, again with the margins set with a tightly spaced, regular row of equal length hairs.
 The 4-merous perianth is very small for a Leucospermum, 1½–1¾ cm (0.6–0.7 in) long, pale cream to translucent in colour, strongly curved towards the center of the head in the bud.
 The lower part, where the lobes remain merged when the flower has opened (called tube) is hairless, cylinder-shaped and about 5 mm (0.2 in) long.
 The lobes in the middle part (or claws), where the perianth is split, are about half as wide at the tip as at the base, translucent and set with straight, spreading hairs of 2–3 mm (0.08–0.12 in) long, except for the claw facing center of the flower head that is hairless.
 The upper part, which enclosed the pollen presenter in the bud consists of four ellips-shaped limbs are about 4 mm (0.16 in) long, and 1½ mm (0.06 in) wide felty hairy on the outside.
 From the perianth emerges a style that is white or flushed with pink, strongly curved towards the center of the head, narrowing near its tip, of 2–2½ cm (0.8–1.0 in) long.
-The thickened part at the tip of the style called pollen presenter is at a small angle with the style, narrowly cone-shaped with a pointy tip, 2½ mm (0.1 in) long and pink in colour, later bleeching to white.
+The thickened part at the tip of the style called pollen presenter is at a small angle with the style, narrowly cone-shaped with a pointy tip, 2½ mm (0.1 in) long and pink in colour, later bleaching to white.
 The ovary is subtended by four opaque line-shaped scales of about 3 mm (0.12 in) long.
 The flowers of Leucospermum cordatum are sweetly scented.